-- With approval, maximum of 18 months FTE from: - o armed forces - With approval, maximum of 12 months FTE from: - student health - any non-listed area of general practice in which the patient base or scope is restricted. - With approval, maximum 6 months from: - providing clinical education (e.g. Medical School teaching) - o cosmetic medicine - With approval, maximum 3 months from: - time spent in approved clinical governance or management activities (e.g. Representative Boards such as College Council, Education Advisory Group, Te Akoranga a Māui)
+- With approval, maximum of 18 months FTE from: - o armed forces - With approval, maximum of 12 months FTE from: - o student health - any non-listed area of general practice in which the patient base or scope is restricted. - With approval, maximum 6 months from: - providing clinical education (e.g. Medical School teaching) - o cosmetic medicine - With approval, maximum 3 months from: - time spent in approved clinical governance or management activities (for example, Representative Boards such as College Council, Board of Studies, Te Akoranga a Māui)